9.1To co-operate or not to co-operate?

 In the criminal sphere, both co-operation and remorse are mitigating features for which a defendant can expect a reduction in sentence.
 Where a DPA is under consideration, the key public interest factor against prosecution is co-operation: considerable weight will be given to a ‘genuinely proactive approach adopted by [an organisation]’s management team when the offending is brought to their notice’.
 Whether a DPA is in the public interest is a focus of the court in its assessment of the proposed agreement.
 As such, it is unsurprising that the SFO’s expectations of continual co-operation are so high where a DPA is in play.

 Co-operation will clearly be considered in the round, by reference to the company’s broader attitude towards the investigation.
 Companies that make incorrect or unsubstantiated arguments about the underlying nature of the misconduct run a real risk of being deemed unco-operative, a point highlighted by the conduct of Sweett Group: the company was heavily criticised by the SFO and the court for apparently attempting to deliberately mislead the SFO, by attempting to obtain a letter characterising the offending payment its subsidiaries had made as a legal finder’s fee under United Arab Emirates law.
 On the other hand, companies that co-operate fully with the SFO can earn significant leniency.
-For example, in the Rolls-Royce case, the SFO offered, and the court approved, a DPA with a significant 50 per cent discount to the monetary penalty that would otherwise have been required.
-This represented the one-third discount that is the equivalent of what is usually available for an early guilty plea plus an additional 16.6 per cent discount in recognition of Rolls-Royce’s ‘extraordinary cooperation’.
+For example, in the Rolls-Royce case, the SFO offered, and the court approved, a DPA with a 50 per cent discount to the monetary penalty that would otherwise have been required.
+This represented the one-third discount that is the equivalent of what is usually available for an early guilty plea plus an additional 16.7 per cent discount in recognition of Rolls-Royce’s ‘extraordinary cooperation’.
 The SFO has also agreed DPAs with Tesco Stores Limited, Serco Geografix Ltd and Sarclad Limited that all involved a 50 per cent discount to the monetary penalty.

 - where possible, the alleged criminal conduct should be reported to the SFO before it otherwise becomes aware of it.
 As such, the corporate should be alert to the possibility of whistleblowers or other organisations or individuals (e.g., NGOs) approaching the SFO, and should be conscious of the implications of any other reports that the corporate may have made to other authorities in the United Kingdom or overseas;